reggie-db/dbx-cv-client/README.md

 # dbx-cv-client

-CLI client for streaming data to Databricks ingestion tables using the Zerobus SDK.
+CLI client for streaming RTSP video frames to Databricks ingestion tables using the Zerobus SDK.

+## Prerequisites

+- ffmpeg installed and available in PATH

 ## Installation